IlanKro/DressMeTest/README.md

 # Recommendation Algorithm

 the algorithem will recommend the user items based on size and color of the first selected element.
-Size - **\*
+Size - **
-Color- **
+Color - **

+# General Notes

+-   The design and color choices are not made by a graphic designer so it won't look pretty, the layout is also lacking and I am aware of it, it's somethign that on a product you ask the customer's opinion or UI/UX designer.

+-   Since it wasn't requested there is no "reset set" button, or a way to delete sets, also in the context of a closet it makes no sense to take out elements of the selection but that's what was requested.

 # Known bugs

--   there's a problem with mobx persist, due to the time constraint so far I couldn't find a solution it's a console bug, refreshing the pages just doesn't work too well, so avoid that.
+-   There's a problem with mobx persist, due to the time constraint so far I couldn't find a solution it's a console bug, refreshing the pages just doesn't work too well, so avoid that.